Jardiance: The First Drug Shown to Help People with All Types of Heart Failure

 By Arvind Sommi

 Heart failure is one of the most common diabetes complications.
-New results from the EMPEROR-Preserved clinical trial show that Jardiance could be the first medication shown to help all people with heart failure.
+New results from the EMPEROR-Preserved clinical trial show that Jardiance is one of the first medications shown to help all people with heart failure.

-Heart failure with reduced ejection fraction (HFrEF) – HFrEF occurs when heart muscle becomes weaker and can only pump out less than 50% of the blood from the final chamber.
+1. Heart failure with reduced ejection fraction (HFrEF): HFrEF occurs when the heart muscle becomes weaker and only pumps out less than 50% of blood from its chambers.

-Heart failure with preserved ejection fraction (HFpEF) – HFpEF usually occurs when heart muscle becomes stiff, reducing the total amount of blood the heart can hold.
-However, the heart is still able to pump this reduced amount from the final chamber (called the left ventricle).
+2. Heart failure with preserved ejection fraction (HFpEF): HFpEF usually occurs when the heart muscle becomes stiff, reducing the total amount of blood the heart can hold.
+However, the heart is still able to pump this reduced amount from its chambers.

 While some diabetes medications have been shown to reduce your risk of developing HFrEF, the EMPEROR-Preserved trial is the first trial that was successful in showing positive benefits for both types of left-sided heart failure.
 Other trials, such as the DELIVER trial (investigating the effects of Farxiga on HFpEF) are underway to see if other SGLT-2 inhibitors can also protect against this condition.

-EMPEROR-Reduced and EMPEROR-Preserved spearately investigated the effect of the SGLT-2 inhibitor Jardiance (empagliflozin) on hospitalization and death due to both HFrEF and HFpEF respectively.
+EMPEROR-Reduced and EMPEROR-Preserved separately investigated the effect of the SGLT-2 inhibitor Jardiance (empagliflozin) on hospitalization and death due to both HFrEF and HFpEF respectively.

 To learn more about heart failure and how it could impact you, check out diaTribe’s two-part series on the topic: